armbian/testings/README.md

 # What exactly I need to do?
 1. Boot the board with fresh self-made image or nightly.
 You can also upgrade to nightly with [armbian-config](https://docs.armbian.com/User-Guide_Armbian-Config/)
-2. Check their basic functions and report if they work with: yes/no, leave empty for in between.
+2. Check board basic functions and create report as in example below.
+Yes/no, leave empty for in between, ...
-3. Create a new test file report
+3. Create a new test file report or edit existing

 # What filename should I choose?